target/strelka/docs/README.md

 Strelka can be installed on any system that can run [containers](https://www.docker.com/resources/what-container).
 For convenience, the project ships with [docker-compse](https://docs.docker.com/compose/) configuration files for standing up a "quickstart" cluster (found under the `build/` directory).
 We do not recommend using and do not plan to support OS-native installations.

 ### Client Install
 Strelka's core client apps are written in Go and can be run natively on a host or inside of a container.
+The following are multiple ways to install each of the apps.

-#### strelka-fileshot (gettable)
+#### strelka-fileshot (build)
-1. Install the binary
+1. Build the binary directly from github
     ```sh
-    go get github.com/target/strelka/src/go/cmd/strelka-fileshot
+    go build github.com/target/strelka/src/go/cmd/strelka-fileshot
     ```

 #### strelka-fileshot (build)